 The 2021 application period is currently on hold.
 Please check back for additional information.

 The MD Anderson CPRIT Research Training Program will support nine CPRIT Graduate Scholars per year.
 The funds will cover graduate student tuition, stipends, fringe benefits, and provide a modest travel allowance.
 CPRIT Graduate Scholars will be appointed for one year with competitive renewal option for up to three years.
 Renewals will be dependent upon successful academic and research progress, participation in activities related to the CPRIT Graduate Scholar Training Program (e.g., an annual CPRIT Symposium, journal club meetings), and competition with new applicants.

 All post-candidacy graduate students from the MD Anderson UTHealth Graduate School who are directly supervised by MD Anderson Cancer Center appointed faculty mentors are eligible to apply for this award.
 Successful candidates will have a competitive cancer research-based project and be directly supervised or co-mentored by a CPRIT Graduate Scholar Faculty Mentor.
 Applications are limited to one per faculty mentor laboratory for each funding announcement cycle.
-Applicants should be active GSBS students for Spring 2021 to be eligible so they may participate for the duration of the appointment period.

 MD Anderson students who are directly supervised by CPRIT Graduate Scholar faculty mentors have the option to choose a co-mentor from the training grant faculty.
 MD Anderson students who are supervised by other faculty have equal opportunity to receive a CPRIT Graduate Scholar Award.
 In these cases, a co-mentor should be selected from the CPRIT Graduate Scholar Training Faculty to serve as a member of his/her supervisory committee.